hashids/.github/profile/README.md

-# Hashids is moving
+# Hashids is moving 🧳

 > **tl&dr:** Hashids is being upgraded & rebranded to [Sqids](https://sqids.org/).

 Hashids is a small library that generates YouTube-looking IDs from numbers.
 By now, it supports implementations in many different programming languages.
-Because it has served the community well over the last few years, we believe we can improve it in a few ways:
+It has served the community well over the last few years & we believe we can improve it in a few ways:

 ## What is changing?